-Endodontics focuses on treating the inner structures of the tooth, including the pulp and roots, which contain essential nerves and blood vessels.
-When issues arise within these areas—often due to infection, decay, or injury—endodontic care can help save the tooth and prevent further complications.
-The most common procedure in endodontics is root canal therapy, but it also includes other specialized treatments.
+Endodontics is a branch of dentistry that focuses on treating the inner structures of the tooth that contain essential nerves and blood vessels, like the pulp and roots.
+When issues arise within these areas—often due to infection, decay, or injury—getting prompt care with an endodontist in Huntington, NY, can help save the tooth and prevent further complications.

 Endodontic issues can sometimes be silent, but these symptoms commonly indicate an issue that might require treatment: